polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 ## Summary

 Snowbridge does not currently have any proactive on-chain security measures in place, in case of irregular activity.
-This proposal suggests adding on-chain rate limiting, with the main goal being reducing artificial latency in case of an exploit, which gives the team time to halt the bridge.
+This proposal suggests adding on-chain rate limiting, with the main goal being introducing artificial latency in case of an exploit, which gives the team time to halt the bridge.
 This RFC goes hand in hand with the reactive security measure that is introduced in [Snowbridge Emergency Pause Pallet RFC](./0166-snowbridge-emergency-pause-pallet.md).

 ## Motivation